SIOS-Svalbard/Nansen_Legacy_logging_system/README.md

 The application can be run using WSGI (flaskapp.wsgi) and has been developed using apache2.

-Alternatively, it can be launched by running
+Alternatively, it can be launched for testing and development purposes by running

 ```
 ./main.py